district09/github_template_servicefactory/README.md

 * API_URL_XXX
 * IDP_OIDC_CLIENTKEY

+## Monitoring & Logging ##
+#### APM ####
+We provide 4 variables in a Openshift secret (apm-secrets) to connect to our Elastic APM.
+This secret is available in all our Openshift projects.
+* SECRETTOKEN
+* SERVERURL
+* SERVERCERT
+* CENTRALCONFIG

+You MUST add 2 specific variables in the templates so APM knows what it is monitoring
+* Service name
+* Service environment (DV, QA or PR)

+All 6 variables MUST be added to the deployment configurations!

+To find out what specific environment variabels to map in your code see the [APM Agents documentation](https://www.elastic.co/guide/en/apm/agent/index.html).

 ## CICD ##
 Mainly [Jenkins](https://jenkins.io/) in combination with [Openshift Container Platform](https://www.openshift.com/) and other cloud based platforms are used for builds and deployments onto the Digipolis Service Factory.